zzzprojects/EntityFramework-FAQ/docs/pages/thirdpartylibraries/libraries/ef-utilities.md

 ### Batch Insert

-Insert many entities in a very efficient way instead of adding them one by one as you normally would do with EF.
+Insert many entities in a very efficient way instead of adding them one by one as you usually would do with EF.

 {% include template-example.html %}
 {% highlight csharp %}